A characterization of chains in dimension three: Chains

-where $s\colon J^1(\RR,\RR)\to \cP$ is a section of the principal bundle of the 2D path geometry.
+where $s\colon J^1(\RR,\RR)\to \cP$ is a section of the principal bundle of the 3D para-CR geometry.
 It is a matter of standard calculation, e.g. see \cite{Gardner-Book}, to find all the entries of $s^*\phi.$ In particular, one obtains